Red Headed Stranger

-Red Headed Stranger is the 18th studio album by American outlaw country singer Willie Nelson, released in 1975.
+Red Headed Stranger is the eighteenth studio album by American outlaw country singer Willie Nelson, released in 1975.
 Following the success of his recordings with Atlantic Records, coupled with the negotiating skills of his manager, Neil Reshen, Nelson signed a contract with Columbia Records, the label that gave him total creative control over his works.
 The concept for the album was inspired by the "Tale of the Red Headed Stranger", a song that Nelson used to play as a disc jockey on his program in Fort Worth, Texas.
 After signing with Columbia, he decided to record the song, and arranged the details during his return to Austin, Texas, from a trip to Colorado.
 It was recorded at low cost at Autumn Sound Studios in Garland, Texas.

 The songs featured sparse arrangements, largely limited to Nelson's guitar, piano, and drums.
 Nelson presented the finished material to Columbia executives, who were dubious about releasing an album that they at first thought was a demo.
 However, Nelson had creative control, so no further production was added.